 In order to provide ABA services to TRICARE beneficiaries, ABA providers must be TRICARE-certified.
 TRICARE recognizes the following certification types: Autism Care Corporate Services Providers (ACSP), ABA Supervisors, Assistant Behavior Analyst and Behavior Technicians (BT).

-Billing and claims Annual training Clinical necessity reviews Compliance audits Medical Team Conference (MTC)
+Billing and claims Annual training Compliance audits Medical Team Conference (MTC)

 Billing, claims and reimbursement for Applied Behavior Analysis (ABA)

-ABA providers are considered outpatient specialty providers.
-Authorized ABA supervisors and Autism Care Corporate Service Providers (ACSP) are allowed to bill for ABA services.
+Authorized ABA supervisors and Autism Care Corporate Service Providers (ACSP) bill for ABA services as outpatient specialty providers.
 View ABA maximum allowed amounts for more information.

 Claims processing

-In accordance with the TRICARE Operations Manual (TOM), Chapter 18 Section 3, prior authorization is required prior to rendering ABA services.
 Claims for services rendered without prior authorization will be denied.
 All claims must be submitted by BCBA/BCBA-D for services covered under the Autism Care Demonstration (ACD).
-Network providers can submit new claims and check the status of claims via provider self-service.
+Network providers can submit new claims and check the status of claims via Provider self-service.

 • All claims must be submitted electronically in order to receive payment for services